 Do Portuguese factories provide fabric sourcing?

-Factories offering full package production (FPP) do.
-CMT factories typically don't.
-You're expected to bring your own fabric.
+FPP factories do; CMT factories typically don't.
 Portugal has strong fabric-sourcing infrastructure: knit mills concentrated in the Ave Valley, wool specialists in Covilhã, woven mills around Porto.
-Many factories have preferred fabric partners and can route the sourcing on your behalf for an FPP premium.
+Many factories have preferred mills and can route the sourcing on your behalf for an FPP premium.
 See our fabric sourcing in Portugal guide.

 What certifications should I look for?

-For sustainability claims: GOTS (organic), GRS (recycled), OEKO-TEX Standard 100 (no harmful substances), Bluesign (process-focused).
+For sustainability: GOTS (organic), GRS (recycled), OEKO-TEX Standard 100 (no harmful substances), Bluesign (process-focused).
 For social compliance: SA8000 or BSCI/amfori.
 For quality systems: ISO 9001.
-Always verify on the certifying body's public registry before committing, not just the factory's website.
-Approximately 42% of Portuguese factories hold both OEKO-TEX and GOTS simultaneously.
+Always verify on the certifying body's public registry, not just the factory's website.
 See our OEKO-TEX vs GOTS vs Bluesign comparison.

-Can I visit these factories before signing a production order?
+Can I visit these factories before placing an order?

 Yes, and you should.
 Portugal is accessible from any major European city in under 4 hours.
-A factory visit costs less than one rejected sample and reveals what a website and quote can't: line organization, machinery condition, communication quality, fabric storage.
+A factory visit reveals what a website and quote can't: line organization, machinery condition, fabric storage, communication quality.
 We recommend visiting any factory before placing an order over €5,000.
-See the first-meeting checklist for what to evaluate during the visit.
+See the first-meeting checklist.

 Do Portuguese factories work with US or UK brands?